RashmiShewale11/CRUD_ExpressJs_PostgreSQL_Assignment/README.md

 ### Run the project

-Run the following command to run the project in development:
+Run the following command to run the project in dev:

 ```shell
 npm run start:dev